All about Email Throttling

-Email throttling in simple terms is ISP limiting/controlling the intake of emails from a sender if it crosses a certain number.
-It is highly possible that you’re blocked by an ISP for sending a high volume of emails at a time.
+Email throttling in simple terms is Internet Service Providers (ISPs) limiting/controlling the intake of emails from a sender if it crosses a certain threshold.
+You may be blocked by an ISP when you send too many emails at one time.

 How do I know that my emails are getting throttled?

-Many of the ISPs throw back a detailed bounce message to the sender regarding the sending frequency/time being too quick.
+Many of the ISPs send a detailed bounce message to the sender.
+The message will say that the sending frequency/time is too quick.

 Why it is important?

 ISPs react differently to receiving large volume of emails from one common source.
 Some of the ISPs levy permanent or temporary sending volume restrictions.